Marinwood's Mickey Mouse Christmas House

 Get out of your car and walk up the short driveway, though and you'll see why it's worth a visit for kids of all ages.
 Every evening from 6 to 9 pm, the two-car garage is opened to reveal two galleries of what has to be every Walt Disney toy, stuffed animal, decoration, and gimgrack ever produced, all artfully arranged in two spectacular holiday displays.The Mize family and the Mickey Mouse Christmas House were even featured on the ABC series The Great Christmas Light Fight in 2013.

 We haven't counted, but we think that every Disney animated character from the past 70 years has to be represented here, somewhere.
 Every year, the newest Disney movie characters are welcomed to the party.
-Last year it was Arlo from The Good Dinosaur and a tribute to the upcoming Star Wars Land at Disneyland; this year it's Moana, Hank the octopus from Finding Dory, and Mickey in an aloha shirt.
-There's also a special tribute to Pixar's Toy Story.
+Last year it was Moana, Hank the octopus from Finding Dory, and Mickey in an aloha shirt; this year it's Dante and Miguel from Pixar's Coco and a tribute to the upcoming Star Wars Land at Disneyland

 The garage display is what makes this place to appealing.
 Each section is kind of like one of those I Spy books, and kids can spend quite a bit of time picking out all the different characters and situations going on.
 The displays are protected by clear plexiglas windows, so don't worry about the little ones getting their paws on Mickey and his pals.